HOW TO A-I-R

 As innovation cycles in R&D get ever shorter and more complex, the capability of moving successfully among a variety of different solution contexts is a key competence.
 Artist-in-residence programs in tech corporations or scientific organizations are of increasing importance.
 The workshop leads to a fruitful project design, creating a context for artists, engineers, and scientists, to build the foundation of a valuable outcome.

-Examples: At the Max Planck Institute for Empirical Aesthetics's, I gave a workshop together with the researcher Claudia Schnugg.
+Examples: At the Max Planck Institute for Empirical Aesthetics's, I gave a workshop.
 We discussed the concept paper of an artist as a researcher project and elaborated with the staff the evaluation criteria for this new residency program.
 I designed the artist-in-residence project entitled STEAM Imaging for the applied research Institution Fraunhofer MEVIS

 LINKING SCIENCE AND TECHNOLOGY WITH THE ARTS AND THE NEXT GENERATION